relikd/baRSS/README.md

 Requires macOS Sierra (10.12) or higher.

 ### Easy way
 Go to [releases](https://github.com/relikd/baRSS/releases) and downloaded the latest version.
+Searching for the App Store release?
+Read this [notice](#app-store-notice).

 ### Build from source
 You'll need Xcode and [Carthage](https://github.com/Carthage/Carthage#installing-carthage).
-The latter is optional, you can build the [RSXML2](https://github.com/relikd/RSXML2) library from source instead.
+The latter is optional, you can build the [RSXML2] library from source instead.
 Carthage just makes it more convenient.
 Download and unzip this project, navigate to the root folder and run `carthage bootstrap --platform macOS`.

 Next, you need to clone [QLOPML](https://github.com/relikd/QLOPML) in the same folder where this project is.
 Alternatively, you can simply delete the `QLOPML` project reference without much harm.
 `QLOPML` is a Quick Look plugin for `.opml` files.
-It will display the file contents whenever you hit space.
+It will display the file contents whenever you hit spacebar.

 That's it.
 Open Xcode and build the project.